‘It’s been a rough year’: An anxious Seattle agonizes over presidential election results

 “I work for Starbucks in real estate, and they have opportunities for me there,” he said.
 “I haven’t actually drafted my letter to request a reassignment, but I would ask to be placed in Vancouver or somewhere in western Canada.”

 Cornell said he watched Trump’s victory in 2016 at a party on Queen Anne and compared the moment to Pearl Harbor.
-“It was one of the worst things to happen in my lifetime,” he said.
 “It was a horrible, historical national moment.”

-He expected to be up late Tuesday, hoping for some decisive resolution to the presidential contest before he went to sleep.
+He expected to be up late Tuesday, hoping for some decisive resolution to the presidential contest before he went to sleep, even as that appeared more and more unlikely.
 If Trump were to lose, he’d head outside.
 “I’ll be partying, dancing in the streets,” he said.
 “I’m not that excited about Biden, I’m just anti-Trump.”

 Seattle Times reporters Sydney Brownstone, Nicole Brodeur, Mike Carter, Heidi Groover, Melissa Hellman, Brendan Kiley, Patrick Malone, Hal Bernton and Paul Roberts contributed to this report.